 Also different than other forms of inflammation, ice and anti-inflammatory medications such as ibuprofen are not going to reduce chronic, low-grade inflammation.

 Instead, it’s your lifestyle.
-Healthy foods rich in omega-3 fatty acids (primarily, monounsaturated fat), avoiding processed sugars, stress management, exercise, proper hydration, and appropriate sleep/recovery will all help protect you from chronic, low-grade inflammation.
+Healthy foods rich in marine-sourced omega-3 fatty acids (namely, fish oil), monounsaturated fatty acids (peanuts, tree nuts, avocado, and extra virgin olive oil) avoiding processed sugars, stress management, exercise, proper hydration, and appropriate sleep and recovery will all help protect you from chronic, low-grade inflammation.

-Additionally, supplements including anti-oxidants, omega-3 fish oils, flaxseed oil, and other vitamins & minerals may help reduce & limit chronic, low-grade inflammation.
+Additionally, supplements including anti-oxidants, omega-3 fish oils, flaxseed oil, and other vitamins and minerals may help reduce and limit chronic, low-grade inflammation.
+See our post on the basics of nutrition and our post on healthy snacks to learn more about healthy food choices.

 Note: this is an educational post, only.
 These are general comments that are not recommendations for you to take any supplements, medications, or nutrition.
 You must consult your doctor prior to taking any supplements or medications.